swooshoo/aerofit/README.md

-**DATA**
+## Data

-* Product - product purchased: KP281, KP481, or KP781
+Product - product purchased: KP281, KP481, or KP781

-* Age - in years
+Age - in years

-* Gender - male/female
+Gender - male/female

-* Education - in years
+Education - in years

-* MaritalStatus - single or partnered
+MaritalStatus - single or partnered

-* Usage - the average number of times the customer plans to use the treadmill each week
+Usage - the average number of times the customer plans to use the treadmill each week

-* Fitness - self-rated fitness on a 1-5 scale, where 1 is the poor shape and 5 is the excellent shape
+Fitness - self-rated fitness on a 1-5 scale, where 1 is the poor shape and 5 is the excellent shape

-* Income - annual income in US dollars
+Income - annual income in US dollars

-* Miles - the average number of miles the customer expects to walk/run each week
+Miles - the average number of miles the customer expects to walk/run each week

+Original Dataset can be found here: [Aerofit Data](https://github.com/J-Data-Guy/Aerofit_Project).

+## Insights

-**Based on the SQL queries and visualizations, here are the insights:**
+Based on the SQL queries and visualizations, here are the insights:

 1. Average Income by Marital Status:
 Insights: Single customers might have lower average incomes than married ones, possibly due to household income pooling.
 This information could be valuable for targeting married customers with premium products or services.